Sigma 150mm 2.8 APO MACRO DG HSM

 An affordable true macro-lens, which doubles well as a telephoto portrait lens.
 Offers a relatively long working distance to photographed subjects, that might otherwise be easily startled away.

 This is a very sharp lens.
 Autofocus is slow (and noisy) so fast-moving subjects are pretty much out of the question.
-For portraits this is more than enough, though, and doing macro-photography every so often requires manual focusing anyway.
+For portraits this is more than enough, and doing macro-photography every so often requires manual focusing anyway.

 Working with Sigma MC-11